01-edu/public/subjects/ai/nlp-spacy/README.md

 - large adj (noun)
 - vessel noun

-The data `news_amazon.txt` used is a news paper about Amazon.
+The data `news_amazon.txt` used is a newspaper about Amazon.

 1. Return all sentences mentioning **Bezos** as a NNP (tag).